 On the flip side from those who object to compassion being real are those who are sure true compassion is easy for human beings.
 These are all the good-doers running around thinking they are helping others, all the while hurting people right and left.
 They think they know what is best for folks and off they go to do right by them.
 It is often hard for a person kept overly busy chasing virtues on a never ending escalator towards unobtainable purity to slow down long enough to ask themselves if what they are doing is really bringing benefit to other sentient beings.
 I submit to you that the world is full of more unskillful harmful poisoning than healing from the church dragons among us, that the full depths of compassion are not achieved as easily as the do-gooders in the world believe.

 There are many reasons for that last.
 I want to draw our attention to one built into the very concept of spirituality, almost like a trap.
 I contend that real compassion is not possible for those who are sure they, or their cult, alone have the truth.

 These people have not yet obtained intellectual honesty.
 For any number of psychological reasons, they have yet to find the courage to accept the reality of the cognitive, conceptual and emotional limits of biological earthly human life.
 Lacking self honesty, there is no further step that will aid them on the path of suchness, the reality of things.
 They have yet to enter the vehicle by which this path is traveled.
 Intellectual honesty forces us to admit that we do not know, that we cannot know with certainty.
 Therefore honesty requires admitting these unfalsifiable claims are in fact our best guess or perhaps more graciously, our most meaningful expression of myth and honored traditions.
-It is as if hope in the human breast is home to two types of faith.
+It is as if hope in the human breast can be home to two types of faith.
 Fanatic faith is toxic.